The words vegan pot pie might not be ones you would think to put together in a sentence, or as something that you might want to make.

-My family grew up working in my grandpa’s chicken pot pie restaurants, so pot pies have a special place in my heart.
 These shareable vegan pot pie pockets are just as comforting and delicious, and I think your family will love them as much as mine does!

+Aren’t they cute?
+Pot pies can be hand held, and hand-held pastries can be savory!
 These are perfect for your holiday parties, potlucks, or as an appetizer!
 Easy to transport and freezer-friendly as well.
 Let’s get into it!

 Need help meal planning?
 We’re all about it in the Workweek Lunch Meal Prep Program!
 Get access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-Make these vegan pot pie pockets your own:
+How to customize vegan pot pie pockets

-The vegan pot pie filling
+The filling

-The vegetable pot pie filling relies on classic pot pie veggies like onion, garlic, carrots, celery, potatoes, and peas.
+The vegetable pot pie filling relies on classic pot pie veggies including onion, garlic, carrots, celery, potatoes, and peas.
 This is my personal favorite combination and what I think works best for this recipe, but there is certainly room for customization!
 Broccoli, cauliflower, mushrooms, or corn would be great swaps or additions.

 For the protein, I used Gardein Crispy Chick’n Tenders.
 This is my favorite protein for this recipe because they are easy to cook and easy to chop up and add to the veggie filling.
 I like the breading because it adds extra flavor, but you can certainly choose an option with no breading.
 If you are an omnivore, you can use some rotisserie chicken to make this super easy, or your favorite method of cooking chicken.